BioImaging-NKI/Foci-analyzer/README.md

 [^1]: Currently, Cellpose is run using the 2D 'cyto' model on a single channel, with the default options and automatic diameter detection.
 Look for `run("Cellpose Advanced")` in the code and change parameters as seen fit.

 2. Foci are detected in each nucleus in 2D or 3D.
 After Difference of Gaussians background subtraction, local maxima are detected and used as seeds for [MorpholibJ](https://imagej.net/plugins/morpholibj)'s [marker-controlled watershed](https://imagej.net/plugins/marker-controlled-watershed) (executed on the GPU using [CLIJ2/CLIJx](https://clij.github.io/)).
 Additionally, AreaMaxima local maxima detection can be used as detection method.
-Thresholds are automatically calculated as 3 times the median of the standard deviations of the (outlier-removed) nuclei, and can be adapted using the threshold bias parameters.
+Thresholds are automatically calculated per image as 3 times the median of the standard deviations of the (outlier-removed) foci signal in the nuclei, and can be adapted using the threshold bias sliders.

 3. Foci are quantified in a single channel A, or in two channels A and B.
 For each nucleus a number of metrics are reported in a table: foci count, as well as mean/median values for foci intensity, area/volume, and whole nucleus intensity.